MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Dart/README.md

 XML
 Dart’s compiler technology lets you run code in different ways:
 Native platform: For apps targeting mobile and desktop devices, Dart includes both a Dart VM with just-in-time (JIT) compilation and an ahead-of-time (AOT) compiler for producing machine code.
+Dart is an open-source general-purpose programming language developed by Google.
+It supports application development in both client and server-side.
+But it is widely used for the development of android apps, iOS apps, IoT(Internet of Things), and web applications using the Flutter Framework.
+# intro to dart
+Dart is the open-source programming language originally developed by Google.
+It is meant for both server side as well as the user side.
+The Dart SDK comes with its compiler – the Dart VM and a utility dart2js which is meant for generating Javascript equivalent of a Dart Script so that it can be run on those sites also which don’t support Dart.

+Dart is Object-oriented language and is quite similar to that of Java Programming.
+Dart is extensively use to create single-page websites and web-applications.
+Best example of dart application is Gmail.

+You can install Dart SDK from their official website or download the installer from this site.